metamn/beat/code/pages/design-systems-are-a-cultural-challenge/design-systems-are-a-cultural-challenge.md

 - **Development team**: Yes, we can see now how a Design System can constitute the basis for all our other assets (websites);
 - **Design team**: Yes, we've been designing with design systems since 2007 and we see the commercial capacity.

-In spite of the enthusiasm and good will we've ended up with no design comps.
+In spite of the enthusiasm and good will we've ended up with no design system at all.

 ## What difficulties Design Systems impose

 In this particular case &mdash; which might be similar as well for other companies this size and cultural heritage &mdash; the design team was not able to deliver a design system.
 On code, we've ended up with components so big in number and redundancy they've escaped under control.
+The designer &larr;&rarr; developer communication pattern was the classic one: developer, execute the creation!

 And the lessons are:

 ### Deconstruction

-User interfaces created with a design system are not a continuously expanding thing like the comps of the past were.
+Design system are not a continuously expanding thing like the comps of the past were.
 They are canonical, deconstructed to the minimum number of parts.
 They ask the question _How we can re-use?_ instead of throwing a _Let's quickly add ..._.

 There are no hacks &mdash; anymore, unfortunately &mdash; instead there is contemplation.
 If an element in a design system is singular, not reused elsewhere it can't be part of the system.

-Yes, with design systems a design is deconstructed to its fittest form.
+With a design systems the design is reduced to its fittest form.
 A result not always trivial to achieve.

 ### Systems thinking